-“That seems like a bridge too far.
-How about the 911 Mania with Irish crème?
+“That may be a bridge too far.
+How about the Magic Mania with Irish crème?
 That sounds good,” he suggested.

 “Mania means obsessive love.
 It’ll get you a restraining order.”

-“I’ll pass on that one,” he said.
-They both looked at each other and nodded in mutual agreement.
+“I’ll pass on that one,” he decided.
+They both nodded in mutual agreement.

 “Let’s see.
-How about Pint of Pragma with toffee and buttered rum?”
+How about a Pint of Pragma with toffee and buttered rum?”

-“It sounds like old people smell,” he replied, knowing that quantum physics purported that smell depended on the shapes of molecules, not age.
+“It sounds like old people smell,” he remarked, knowing that quantum physics purported that smell depended on the shapes of molecules, not age.

 “Makes sense that you’d feel that way as pragma is love that has matured over time.
 It’s like watching your grandparents hold hands, assuming they are still married,” she added quickly.

 “They’re dead, so let’s pass on the pragma.”

 “Oh, I’m so sorry.
 Let’s look at the next one.”
 She squinted.
 Her nose scrunched up in an adorable way, a way that Dr. Stevens stared at for a bit too long.
 “Steaming Storge with hazelnut?
 Fabulous Philia with raspberry?
 Both have heavy friendship connotations.”